luqmanbarry/aro-classic-terraform/gitops/apps/platform/external-secrets-config/README.md

 The other provider examples are optional references.

 Use one shared `ClusterSecretStore` name, such as `platform-secrets`, and make app `ExternalSecret` objects reference that same name.

+The default ARO pattern is Azure workload identity.
+Terraform creates the Azure identity and the bootstrap metadata secret.
+GitOps owns the `ClusterSecretStore` and references that identity through `serviceAccountRef` plus the bootstrap secret for `clientId` and `tenantId`.

+Service principal auth is still supported as an opt-in override.
+Use it only when workload identity is not possible in your environment, and provide the client ID and client secret from a Kubernetes secret instead of the workload identity bootstrap secret.